Şerif Yenen: Career

 Yenen regularly wrote a weekly column in the Mediterranean supplement of the Turkish newspaper Akşam between 2006 and 2009 under the heading A Tourist Guide’s Perspective.

 Şerif Yenen, who has been attracting media attention for his endeavors as the chairman of IRO and TUREB to make sure that the occupational bill of law for the tourist guides of Turkey is passed by the parliament, played a decisive role in 2012 during the process of drawing up and passage of the law, which had been much anticipated by the tourist guides for the past 40 years.
 As a result of his endeavors, the occupational law was promulgated in the Official Gazette and entered into force on June 22, 2012.
 Thus, tourist guiding was defined as a profession in Turkey.

-He has given private guide services to celebrities or statesmen, among whom are Pope Benedict XVI, Oprah Winfrey, Princess Michael of Kent, Lester Holt from Today Show-NBC, etc.
+He has given private guide services to celebrities and statesmen, among whom are Pope Benedict XVI, Oprah Winfrey, Princess Michael of Kent, and Lester Holt of the Today Show.

-Yenen's second guidebook was the 488-page Quick Guide Istanbul, then started "Istanbul", "Culture" and "Turkey" series of his Quick Guide Pamphlets.
-These are user friendly and informative fold-out pamphlets of museums, monuments and cultural highlights.
-While working as an active tourist guide, Şerif Yenen gives lectures and training for tourist guides.
+Yenen's second guidebook was the 488-page Quick Guide Istanbul, followed by the "Istanbul", "Culture" and "Turkey" series of his Quick Guide Pamphlets.
+He produced a travel documentary film on Istanbul in 2014: Istanbul Unveiled. Şerif Yenen gives lessons on Anatolian Civilizations and the Cultural Heritage of Turkey at the Bilgi and Boğaziçi Universities as a part-time instructor.
+He is also an international speaker who regularly gives presentations at institutions abroad, notably the Smithsonian Institution.
 In addition to his positions at various tourism organizations, he is consulted on TV programs and juries.

-He has produced a travel documentary film on Istanbul in 2014: Istanbul Unveiled.

-Şerif Yenen gives lessons on Anatolian Civilizations and Cultural Heritage of Turkey at the Bilgi and Boğaziçi Universities as a part-time instructor.